que-rb/que/README.md

 Que is tested on Ruby 2.0, Rubinius and JRuby (with the `jruby-pg` gem, which is [not yet functional with ActiveRecord](https://github.com/chanks/que/issues/4#issuecomment-29561356)).
 It requires Postgres 9.2+ for the JSON datatype.

+**Please note** - Que's job table undergoes a lot of churn when it is under high load, and like any heavily-written table, is susceptible to bloat and slowness if Postgres isn't able to clean it up.
+The most common cause of this is long-running transactions, so it's recommended to try to keep all transactions against the database housing Que's job table as short as possible.
+This is good advice to remember for any high-activity database, but bears emphasizing when using tables that undergo a lot of writes.

 ## Installation